MediaComem/comem-archidep/ex/git-automated-deployment.md

 Initialized empty Git repository in /home/jde/todolist-automated-repo/
 ```

+> :books: Remember that a Git repository has several parts: [the Git directory
+> where the project's history is stored, and the working tree which contains the
+> current version of the files you are working on][git-dir-work-tree].
+>
-> :books: A bare repository is a repository with only a Git directory and no
+> A bare repository is a repository with only a Git directory and no
 > working tree.
 The project's files are not checked out.
 It's used mostly on
 > servers for sharing or automation.
 Read [What is a bare repository?][git-bare]
 > for more information.